Animal-World > Birds > Cockatoos > Greater Sulphur-crested Cockatoo

-Greater Sulphur-crested Cockatoo
+Greater Sulphur-crested Cockatoos

 Greater Sulphur-crested Cockatoos make very loving pets that need lots of attention.
 They can learn to talk, as can most cockatoos and are easy to teach all kinds of tricks!